uber-research/GTN/README.md

 ## Architecture Search on CIFAR10

-We based our architecture seearch experiments on [NAO](https://github.com/renqianluo/NAO_pytorch) which has a different LICENSE agreement.
+The architecture search experiments is a separate component based on [NAO](https://github.com/renqianluo/NAO_pytorch) which has a different LICENSE agreement.
 See ``architecture_search/`` for more details.